15 Employee Turnover Statistics To Shape Your Retention

 • 21% of employees would leave their organisation for better benefits

 The competition for company benefits is fierce.
-Stay up to date with what other companies are offering so you can stay in line with industry standards or offer better.
+Stay up to date with what other companies are offering so you can meet industry standards or offer better benefits.

-• 18% of employees would leave their organisation for more flexibility in working hours or location.
+• 18% of employees would leave their organisation for more flexible working hours or location.

 The world’s experience with Coronavirus has forced most companies to work remotely in some capacity.
 If you know your team can work remotely, allow them to choose how they work best.
 Be flexible and understanding.
 If you’re not, another company will be.